shavavo/IntegratedLanguage/README.md

 To modify the existing code, make your changes and compress all of the contents of the extension into a zip file.
 Drag the zip file into chrome://extensions in Google Chrome.
 Note that you will have to provide your own Google Translate API key in "inject.js".
+To use the Quizlet API, you will have to create your own Quizlet developer account and set the redirect uri based on your own extension id.

 ## Supported Languages

 The supported languages are:
   * Armenian
   * Chinese
   * Czech